Learn About Our Walk-In Process

 Understanding the Active Ingredients in Marijuana and Their Effects on the Body

-The interaction of cannabinoids with the human body occurs mainly through the endocannabinoid system (ECS), which plays a crucial role in regulating various physiological processes, including appetite, pain sensation, mood, and memory.
 The ECS consists of receptors spread throughout the body, including CB1 receptors in the brain and CB2 receptors in the peripheral nervous system and immune cells.
 The cannabinoids from marijuana can influence these receptors, thereby affecting bodily functions.
-For instance, THC's interaction with CB1 receptors can lead to the well-known 'runner's high' effect, altering hunger, metabolism, anxiety levels, and pain perception.
+For instance, THC’s interaction with CB1 receptors can lead to the well-known “runner’s high” effect, altering

 Research has also highlighted the presence of other cannabinoids like cannabigerol (CBG) and cannabinol (CBN), which may have individual effects and contribute to the overall impact of marijuana.
 As the scientific community delves deeper into the complexities of marijuana’s chemistry, understanding the full spectrum of cannabinoids and their interactions with the ECS remains a critical area of study for both medicinal and recreational use.

-Immediate Cardiovascular Impact of Marijuana Use
+Immediate Cardiovascular Effects of Marijuana Use

 Investigating the Potential Positive Impact of Marijuana on High Blood Pressure

 While much research has focused on the adverse cardiovascular effects of marijuana, some studies have explored its potential benefits, particularly for individuals with high blood pressure.
 A study targeting older adults with hypertension, published on PubMed, aimed to assess the effect of cannabis on blood pressure, heart rate, and metabolic parameters.
-This prospective study involved patients aged 60 years or older who were newly prescribed cannabis.
-The researchers monitored 24-hour ambulatory blood pressure, among other health indicators, to determine the impact of cannabis use.

 The findings suggested that cannabis might be associated with blood pressure reduction in this demographic.
 However, it is important to note that the broader body of research predominantly indicates risks associated with marijuana use, such as an increased likelihood of heart attack and stroke, especially with frequent use.
 The National Center for Biotechnology Information (NCBI) review highlights the immediate effects of marijuana smoking, such as tachycardia and elevated supine blood pressure, which could be detrimental for individuals with cardiovascular concerns.